opencv/opencv/android/service/doc/InstallCallbackInterface.rst

 .. method:: String getPackageName()

-    Get name of a package to be installed
+    Get name of a package to be installed.

-    :rtype: String
+    :rtype: string;
-    :return: Return package name, i.e. "OpenCV Manager Service" or "OpenCV library"
+    :return: returns package name, i.e. "OpenCV Manager Service" or "OpenCV library".

 void install()
 --------------

 .. method:: void install()

-    Installation of package is approved
+    Installation of package has been approved.

 void cancel()
 -------------

 .. method:: void cancel()

-    Installation if package was canceled
+    Installation if package has been canceled.